mwestphal/paraview-ci-example/README.md

 Build and test with a ParaView image
 ====================================
-The provided yml files use ParaView v5.10.1 to build and test.
+The provided yml files use multiple ParaView versions to build and test.
-To choose another version, just change the `image` tag in .gitlab-ci.yml to point to another image.
+To select the version, keep the steps using the right `image` tag.
 Available images are visible on [paraview-for-ci][] dockerhub repository.

 Graphical testing is supported using [xvfb-run][].